Future War: Mystery Science Theater 3000

 Future War was riffed in episode #1004 of comedy television series Mystery Science Theater 3000, which first aired on the Sci-Fi Channel on April 25, 1999.
-Writer / performer Mary Jo Pehl refers to star Daniel Berkhardt as "a B-squad Jean-Claude Van Damme" and mocks the blandness of the character of Sister Anne.
-She also calls the scene in which a cameraman uses a fake video camera made out of cardboard "heartbreaking."
+Writer/performer Mary Jo Pehl refers to star Daniel Berkhardt as "a B-squad Jean-Claude Van Damme" and mocks the blandness of the character of Sister Anne.
+She also calls the scene in which a cameraman uses a fake video camera made out of cardboard "heartbreaking".

-Paste writer Jim Vorel places the episode in the series' top 10, ranking it #9 out of 191 MST3K episodes from the first twelve seasons.
+Paste writer Jim Vorel places the episode in the series' top 10, ranking it number nine out of 191 MST3K episodes from the 12 twelve seasons.
 "The laughs never slow down for a moment," Vorel writes, with Mike and the 'bots mocking "the absurdity of the premise" and "the hilariously slapdash production values."

 Shout!
 Factory released the episode on November 18, 2008, as part of the MST3K: 20th Anniversary Edition DVD set.
-The set also included three other episodes: First Spaceship On Venus (episode #112), Laserblast (episode (#706), and Werewolf (episode #904).
+The set also included three other episodes: First Spaceship On Venus (episode 211), Laserblast (episode 706), and Werewolf (episode 904).